 JIM GARNHAM, SR. | ASSISTANT COACH, THROWS

-Jim Garnham Sr. enters his 15th season as UB’s throws coach.
-He brings an impressive resume to UB having coached nearly 40 high school state champions, NCAA All-Americans and NCAA Regional and Championship meet qualifiers.
-During his time at Buffalo, he has turned the UB throws program into one of the best in the Mid-American Conference.
+Jim Garnham Sr. enters his 19th season as UB’s throws coach.
+He brings an impressive resume to UB having coached over 40 high school state champions, NCAA All-Americans and NCAA Regional and Championship meet qualifiers.
+During his time at Buffalo, he has turned the UB throws program into one of the best in the Mid-American Conference and the NCAA.

 Coach Garnham has been recognized as the USTFCCCA Northeast Regional Coach of the Year 5 times for his athletes’ successes.
 In 2015 Jonathan Jones set new school and MAC league records in both the indoor and outdoor shot with throws of (67’6.75”) indoor and (68’ 7.75”) outdoor.
 Jones also earned both the Indoor and Outdoor MAC Championship Shot Put titles.
 Jones earned First Team All-American honors with both of his indoor and outdoor finishes, placing third and first at the NCAA Indoor and Outdoor Championship.